List of Deadwood characters: Jack Langrishe

-John "Jack" Langrishe (Brian Cox) is a theater operator and leader of a troupe of traveling actors who come to settle in Deadwood long-term early in the third season.
+Jack Langrishe (Brian Cox) is a theater operator and leader of a troupe of traveling actors who come to settle in Deadwood long-term early in the third season.
 In Deadwood, which lacks any but the lowest forms of entertainment, he seeks both financial opportunity and a chance to bring art and culture to the town.
 He is a close, longtime friend of Al Swearengen.
 Langrishe's accent and name hint at Irish origins.

 Possessing a dry wit, and prone to both flattery and self-deprecation, the flamboyant Langrishe charms most of the people he meets, including Martha, Alma, and Merrick.
 Scouting a location for his theater, he decides that Joanie's former brothel, the Chez Amis, now being used as a schoolhouse, would be perfect if redecorated.
 He makes her a generous offer to sell the building to him, and she accepts, on the condition that Langrishe have a new schoolhouse built at his own expense, something he happily agrees with.
 The theater opens some days later in the renovated Chez Amis, with a very successful amateur night.

 Al keeps Langrishe aware of the machinations between himself and Hearst.
 Langrishe discovers that Hearst suffers from back pain, and talks him into trying out a new form of treatment, administered by Langrishe himself in the form of pulls, prods, and thrusts.
 Later, he suggests to an interested Al the possibility of using these time-consuming but useless back treatments as a way of occupying Hearst's time.

-Langrishe is based on the historical theater owner Jack Langrishe.
+Langrishe is based on the historical theater owner of the same name.